How to Support Employees Best During Uncertain Times

 - Personally training and onboarding a new team member

 - Scheduling lunch time with your team once a week to chat and catch up

 - Setting up regular team check-ins to go over any outstanding items that may need your attention

-- Allowing your employees to log off early on Friday on occasion so they can spend some much needed “me” time on their own, or so they can spend more time with their families after a long week
+- Allowing your employees to log off early on occasion so they can spend some much needed “me” time on their own, or so they can spend more time with their families after a long week

 Allow employees to be human